rossmoody/productidea/README.md

 # I Need a Product Idea

 1. Setup filter sidebar on mobile
+1. A no results case for the search
-2. Favico
+1. Favico
-3. Media graphics
+1. Media graphics
-4. SEO
+1. SEO

 ## Example object